The Wisconsin man who admitted kidnapping a 13-year-old girl after killing her parents was sentenced today.

-Jayme Closs, the Barron County teen who was abducted for 88 days before escaping her captor and finding help, is apparently adjusting well to being reunited with relatives.
+Jayme Closs, the Barron County teen who was abducted for 88 days before escaping her captor and finding help, is being honored before the Wisconsin Assembly Wednesday as a hometown hero.

 Many from the community rallied together Saturday at Barron High School to put on a fundraiser in support of Jayme Closs and her family.

 Jake Patterson, the man charged with kidnapping Barron County teen Jayme Closs and killing her parents, reportedly held a Christmas gathering while Closs was hidden in the same home.

 A prayer and gratitude service to celebrate her safe return to relatives was held Sunday night.
 Dozens of people filled the sanctuary to help lift up Jayme, her family and each other after their journey through darkness that chilled northwest Wisconsin and beyond.